Dean Stockwell: Biography

-1936–1950: Early life and career beginnings
+1936–1951: Early life and career beginnings

 Stockwell was born into a family of entertainers in the North Hollywood section of Los Angeles, and grew up between there and New York City.
 He was the younger son of Elizabeth "Betty" (Veronica) Stockwell, a vaudeville actress, and Harry Stockwell, an actor and lyric baritone singer.
 His father appeared in New York productions of Carousel and Oklahoma!, and was the voice of the Prince in Disney's 1937 animated feature film Snow White and the Seven Dwarfs.
 His elder brother was television and film actor Guy Stockwell.
 His stepmother, Nina Olivette, was an actress, comedian, singer, and toe dancer in burlesque and theater in New York and throughout North America.
 His mother's family was Italian.

 Stockwell's father was appearing on Broadway in Oklahoma! when he heard about a play, Innocent Voyage by Paul Osborne, that was looking for child actors.
 Stockwell's mother took their two sons down to audition, and both boys were successful.
-Stockwell's part was small and the play had only a short run, but it led to a contract with MGM.
+Stockwell's part was small and the play had only a short run, but it led to a contract with Metro-Goldwyn-Mayer (MGM).

 The studio cast him in a small role in The Valley of Decision (1945), a popular melodrama.
 Producer Joe Pasternak gave him a bigger part in Anchors Aweigh (1945) with Frank Sinatra and Gene Kelly, where he played the nephew of Kathryn Grayson.

 The film was popular, and MGM gave him a key role in The Green Years (1946) as Robert Shannon, an Irish Catholic orphan who grows up in a Scottish Presbyterian household.
 It was a huge hit.
 He also made a brief appearance in the MGM school room during the chase sequence of Abbott and Costello in Hollywood (1945).

-20th Century Fox borrowed him for Home Sweet Homicide (1946) with Peggy Ann Garner where he was billed fourth.
-He co-starred with Wallace Beery in The Mighty McGurk (1947) at MGM, a remake of The Champ (1931) which Beery had made previously with Jackie Cooper.
+20th Century Fox borrowed him for Home Sweet Homicide (1946) with Peggy Ann Garner, where he was billed fourth.
+He co-starred with Wallace Beery in The Mighty McGurk (1947) at MGM, a remake of The Champ (1931), which Beery had made previously with Jackie Cooper.
 He also had the lead in the short A Really Important Person (1947).

 He had supporting roles in The Arnelo Affair (1947), The Romance of Rosy Ridge (1947) (as Janet Leigh's brother), and Song of the Thin Man (1947), billed fourth as the son of William Powell and Myrna Loy's characters.
 He later said, "I have very positive feelings regarding both of them, they were very sweet people, especially Myrna Loy.
 And that cute little dog, Asta.
 I liked that little dog."